Directed searches for gravitational waves from ultralight vector boson clouds around merger remnant and galactic black holes during the first part of the fourth LIGO-Virgo-KAGRA observing run: Target sources

 \subsection{Cygnus X-1}

 In the \ac{BSD}-based search, we target the \ac{BH} in the Cygnus X-1 system, with parameters listed in Table~\ref{tab:BH_params} taken from a recent study~\cite{Miller_Jones_CygX1}.
 Cygnus X-1 is a binary system with an orbital period \( P = 5.599829 \pm 0.000016 \) days~\cite{Brocksopp_CygX1}.
 Several of its orbital parameters are constrained through X-ray observations and are summarized in Table~\ref{tab:cygx1-para}.
+In particular, the projected semi-major axis is defined as \(\ap = a\sin(\iota)/c\), with \(a\) the semi-major axis, \(\iota\) the inclination angle, and \( c \) the speed of light, \footnote{\blue{Following the considerations described in Ref.~\cite{Miller_Jones_CygX1}, we assume that the \ac{BH} spin axis is aligned with the orbital angular momentum.
+We therefore do not distinguish between the orbital and \ac{BH} spin inclination.}} \,which represents the time needed for the wave to cross the system along the line of sight.
 The age of the \ac{BH} is estimated to be \( 6.2 \pm 1.8 \times 10^6\) yrs~\cite{Wong_CygX1}.

-Given the system's age, any detectable signal is expected to exhibit high stability, with only small variations in the emission frequency over time.
+The signal's frequency varies in time due to the change of the binding energy of the cloud to the \ac{BH} as it depletes.
+Thus, the frequency drift happens on the same timescale as the cloud annihilation, \(\tau_{\rm GW}\).
+This timescale also represents the decay of the signal amplitude over time, and a detectable signal should therefore evolve over a timescale comparable to the \ac{BH}'s age, \(\tau_{\rm GW} \lesssim t_{\rm age}\).
+Given the system's age, any detectable signal is therefore expected to exhibit high stability over the observation period, \(\mathcal{O}\qty(1\,{\rm yr})\), with only small variations in the emission frequency over time.
 This expectation is supported by simulations using the \texttt{SuperRad} waveform model, showing that the signal frequency drift remains within $\mathcal{O}(10^{-12})~$Hz\,s$^{-1}$ across the entire parameter space, which is well below the frequency resolution of the analysis.
 Consequently, we assume a monochromatic emission for the whole duration of \ac{O4a}, and we neglect frequency derivatives typically included in standard Taylor expansions (e.g.,~\cite{O3_IsolatedNS, Pia_method}).

 In the literature, several studies report an extreme spin ($\geq 0.95$) for the \ac{BH} in Cygnus X-1~\cite{Gou_2011, Zhao_2021, Gou_2014, Axelsson_2011, Walton_2016}.
 These results disfavor the existence of a \ac{VBC} since a significant part of the rotational energy of the \ac{BH} would have been extracted through superradiance, so such a high spin could not be measured after superradiance took place.
 However, these measurements are impacted by systematic uncertainties and may depend on the accretion model.
 This is reflected by a disagreement in the literature with other studies allowing spin values between 0.5 and 0.9 ~\cite{Duro_2016, Zdziarski_2024b, Kawano_2017, Tomsick_2014, Krawczynski_2022, Krawczynski_2018}, some even compatible with a spin below 0.2~\cite{Miller_2009, Zdziarski_2024a}.
 In the Cygnus X-1 search, we ignore this tension by treating the measurable final spin of the \ac{BH} after superradiance as a free parameter.
 To estimate the \ac{VBC} properties, we adopt an initial spin value \(\chi_i = 0.95\), as shown in Table~\ref{tab:BH_params}.
 In Sec.~\ref{sec:constraints}, we derive constraints on the possible boson mass for different assumed values of \(\chi_i\).